 Building the Dream – A New School and Cafeteria for Children in Haiti

 Double your impact: All donations made to “Building the Dream” are currently being matched dollar for dollar!
-Through the generosity of supporters in Illinois, the foundation has been offered a challenge grant of $125,000 for this building project.
-If we can fully match this grant by July 1st 2013, the combined $250,000 will give us the money needed to complete both phase 1 and phase 2 of our project.
+Through the generosity of supporters in Illinois, the foundation was offered a challenge grant of $125,000 for this building project in early 2013.
+We’re making good progress on taking advantage of the full grant, and have been given a wonderful extension, so if we can fully match this grant by December 31, 2013, the combined $250,000 will give us the money needed to complete both phase 1 and phase 2 of our project.
 With your help, we can reach this goal.

 Click on the blue links located in the right sidebar of this page to learn more.

 Click here to download a pdf of a document that outlines the vision and plans for the project.

 Below is a video that What If? founder Margaret Trost helped to create that highlights the inspiration, need and plans for the Building the Dream project.

 The vision for the school project:

 • To provide a full K-13th school for up to 450 impoverished children, which will support its students in realizing academic standards and certifications while teaching practical vocational skills that will allow them to earn income after graduation—a pressing need expressed by the community.

 • To house the current food program and education programs (school scholarships, after-school, and summer camp).